shawnmckinney/apache-fortress-quickstart/CENTOS7-10-STEP-GUIDE.md

 c.
 More examples here: [README-TESTING](README-TESTING.md)

-## Apendix: Troubleshooting
+## Appendix: Troubleshooting

 ### SELinux

 if there's not a response returning via the curl command it could be an SELinux permission violation.
-A policy was created and loaded during setup, ...
+A policy was created and loaded during setup.

 i.
 You can check its log (for tomcat):